Su-Yong/use-request/website/docs/options.md

 ```
 If you create a component as above, you should use the caching ability of `useRequest` so that the same result can be received even if the two components are separated.
 However, when the cached data is fetched, even if the main component is **unmounted** and **mounted** again, the initial value of `useRequest` is not empty, but the result of the previously attempted **request**.

-Therefore, the `initWith: null` option serves to create a **start point** for components that use a specific **request** by temporarily initializing them whenever a component is mounted, regardless of caching capabilities.
+Therefore, the `initWith: false` option serves to create a **start point** for components that use a specific **request** by temporarily initializing them whenever a component is mounted, regardless of caching capabilities.

 In a much more complex case, it may be better to provide a new [`Cache`](cache) object using `RequestConfig`.
 But since `RequestConfig` is too complex, we can use Shortcut like this.